aaronvb/hanging-campus-board/README.md

 ## Modifying the board

-Beacuse I'm using variables and functions to determine the measurements, you should be able to adjust values such as rung count and the model will resize itself accordingly.
+Because I'm using variables and functions to determine the measurements, you should be able to adjust values such as rung count and the model will resize itself accordingly.